niklasad1/reconnecting-jsonrpsee-ws-client/README.md

 re-transmitting pending calls and re-establish subscriptions that were closed when the connection was terminated.

-The tricky part is subscription, which may lose a few notifications, then re-connect where it's not possible to know which ones.
+The tricky part is subscriptions, which may lose a few notifications when it's re-connecting where it's not possible to know which ones.

 Lost subscription notifications may be very important to know in some cases, and then this library is not recommended to use.